-1.1 The City of Adelaide (“the Council”) is committed to maintaining a culture that respects each individual’s right to privacy.
+1.1 The Adelaide City Council (“the Council”) is committed to maintaining a culture that respects each individual’s right to privacy.
 This Policy sets out the principles of the Council in relation to its management of personal information.

 1.2 The Privacy Act 1988 and the Privacy Amendment (Enhancing Privacy Protection) Act 2012 set out the principles that must be followed by Commonwealth Government agencies and many private organisations in relation to the management, collection, use, storage and disclosure of personal information.
-The provisions of the Privacy Act do not apply to this Council or any other South Australian Council, but it is the intention of the Council that its policies and practices in relation to privacy should be, so far as is reasonably practicable, consistent with the Information Privacy Principles and the National Privacy Principles set out in the Act.
+The provisions of the Privacy Act do not apply to this Council or any other South Australian Council, but it is the intention of the Council that its policies and practices in relation to privacy should be, so far as is reasonably practicable, consistent with the Privacy Principles set out in the Act.

 1.3 The South Australian Government has not implemented a statutory scheme that imposes privacy obligations upon councils.
 This Policy is, therefore, a measure which is intended to promote what the Council considers to be “best practice”.

 To establish a Policy that forms the basis for the practices and procedures of the Council in relation to the collection, use, storage and disclosure of personal information by all Council employees and the Lord Mayor and Councillors.

 3.1 Access means providing to an individual, information about himself or herself that is held by the Council.
 This may include allowing that individual to inspect personal information or to obtain a copy.